CARVING WITH OAMARU STONE

 HENRY'S MEMORIAL

-Here you can view the process of making this beautiful memorial and read the story and inspiration behind the design.
+Here you can view the process of making this beautiful sculpture and read the story and inspiration behind the design.

 I had a strong sense of a matau (fish hook) that represents strength when Shaz talked about Henry.
 I offered a couple of options.
 I wanted something a little different, not your typical sculpture on a plinth, and not your typical square plaque.
 We agreed on a design.